thewheat/covidbn-resources/Readme.md

 - Step 1.
 Get a PCR test.
 - Step 2.
 Self-isolate immediately and wait for results
     - If negative: you will receive an SMS to inform your negative result.
 Monitor your health condition.
 (No more steps)
     - If positive: BruHealth Code turns purple (i.e. Day 1).
 (Continue to Step 3 and above)
 - Step 3.
 Inform all close contacts to undergo Protocol 4
 - Step 4.
 You will receive a notification to answer several questions to determine the category of your infection via BruHealth
     - If eligible, a Home Isolation Notice (HIN) will be issued through BruHealth.
     - If not eligible for HIN, you will receive a call by the Emas Calling Team (ECT) in the near future
 - Step 5.
 Perform daily health reports in HIN every day until Day 10 through BruHealth
 - Step 6.
 Report your ART test on Day 5 in BruHealth
     - Negative: repeat an ART test on Day 6
         - Negative: you will be allowed to be discharged (Please wait for the BruHealth code to change to its original color after Day 6)
         - Positive: continue HIN until Day 10 (Please wait for the BruHealth code to change to its original color after Day 10)
     - Positive: repeat an ART test on Day 7
         - Negative: you will be allowed to be discharged (Please wait for the BruHealth code to change to its original color after Day 8)
         - Positive: continue HIN until Day 10 (Please wait for the BruHealth code to change to its original color after Day 10)

 ### Protocol 2: If you have flu-like symptoms

 - Step 1.
 Self-isolate immediately
 - Step 2.
 Perform and report the first ART into BruHealth
 - Step 3.
 Repeat second ART within 24-hours
     - If both negative: No futher action required.
 Seek treatment if symtoms persist
     - If one negative and one positive: Perform PCR test and follow Protocol 1
     - If both positive: BruHealth Code turns purple (Day 1).
 Continue Protocol 2 Steps 4 and above
 - Step 4.
 Inform all close contacts to undergo Protocol 4
 - Step 5.
 You will receive a notification to answer several questions to determine the category of your infection via BruHealth
     - If eligible, a Home Isolation Notice (HIN) will be issued through BruHealth.
     - If not eligible for HIN, you will receive a call by the Emas Calling Team (ECT) in the near future
 - Step 6.
 Perform daily health reports in HIN every day until Day 10 through BruHealth
 - Step 7.
 Report your ART test on Day 5 in BruHealth
     - Negative: repeat an ART test on Day 6
         - Negative: you will be allowed to be discharged (Please wait for the BruHealth code to change to its original color after Day 6)
         - Positive: continue HIN until Day 10 (Please wait for the BruHealth code to change to its original color after Day 10)
     - Positive: repeat an ART test on Day 7
         - Negative: you will be allowed to be discharged (Please wait for the BruHealth code to change to its original color after Day 8)
         - Positive: continue HIN until Day 10 (Please wait for the BruHealth code to change to its original color after Day 10)

 ### Protocol 3: No symptoms but tested positive on ART test

 - Step 1.
 Self-isolate immediately after reporting a positive ART in BruHealth
 - Step 2.
 Repeat second ART within 24-hours
     - If one negative and one positive: Perform PCR test and follow Protocol 1
     - If both positive: BruHealth Code turns purple (Day 1).
 Continue Protocol 3 Steps 3 and above
 - Step 3.
 Inform all close contacts to undergo Protocol 4
 - Step 4.
 You will receive a notification to answer several questions to determine the category of your infection via BruHealth
     - If eligible, a Home Isolation Notice (HIN) will be issued through BruHealth.
     - If not eligible for HIN, you will receive a call by the Emas Calling Team (ECT) in the near future
 - Step 5.
 Perform daily health reports in HIN every day until Day 10 through BruHealth
 - Step 6.
 Report your ART test on Day 5 in BruHealth
     - Negative: repeat an ART test on Day 6
         - Negative: you will be allowed to be discharged (Please wait for the BruHealth code to change to its original color after Day 6)
         - Positive: continue HIN until Day 10 (Please wait for the BruHealth code to change to its original color after Day 10)
     - Positive: repeat an ART test on Day 7
         - Negative: you will be allowed to be discharged (Please wait for the BruHealth code to change to its original color after Day 8)
         - Positive: continue HIN until Day 10 (Please wait for the BruHealth code to change to its original color after Day 10)

 ### Protocol 4: Identified as a close contact of a positive case

 - Step 1.
 Self-isolate immediately
     - Declare yourself as a close contact using BruHealth via one of the following
         - Self-Assessment Tool - Report only once during the isolation period
         - Daily Self-Report
         - ART Feature - Report ART result for the first time
         - ART Feature - Request for ART kit
     - BruHealth Code turns Red (Day 1)
 - Step 2.
 Report ART result on Day 1 in BruHealth
     - Step 3: Positive
         - BruHealth Code turns purple (Day 1)
         - Go to Step 5 and above
     - Step 4: Negative: Report & report ART on Day 5 in BruHealth
         - Negative: You can be discharged the next day (BruHealth code turns to the original colour automatically)
         - Positive: Go to Step 5 and above
 - Step 5.
 Inform all close contacts to undergo Protocol 4
     - You will receive a notification to answer several questions to determine the category of your infection via BruHealth
         - If eligible, a Home Isolation Notice (HIN) will be issued through BruHealth.
         - If not eligible for HIN, you will receive a call by the Emas Calling Team (ECT) in the near future
-- Step 5.
+- Step 6.
 Perform daily health reports in HIN every day until Day 10 through BruHealth
+- Step 7.
+Report your ART test on Day 5
     - Negative: repeat an ART test on Day 6
         - Negative: you will be allowed to be discharged (Please wait for the BruHealth code to change to its original color after Day 6)
         - Positive: continue HIN until Day 10 (Please wait for the BruHealth code to change to its original color after Day 10)
     - Positive: repeat an ART test on Day 7
         - Negative: you will be allowed to be discharged (Please wait for the BruHealth code to change to its original color after Day 8)
         - Positive: continue HIN until Day 10 (Please wait for the BruHealth code to change to its original color after Day 10)

 ------------------------------------------------------------------------------